-It is well known that femininity is often about a person's identity, a set of behaviors and attitudes, but other cases it is also a social label that comes with lots of expectations and projections.
-Starcom Romania team considered it essential, in a context strongly marked by change, to explore the extent to which a number of concepts related to the feminine universe still have the same cultural decoding, are still relevant or still use the same visual grammar as a few years ago.
+It is well known that femininity is often about a person’s identity, a set of behaviours and attitudes, but in other cases, it is also a social label that comes with lots of expectations and projections.
+Starcom Romania team considered it essential, in a context strongly marked by change, to explore the extent to which several concepts related to the feminine universe still have the same cultural decoding, are still relevant or still use the same visual grammar as a few years ago.

-Femininity - a suite of attitudes, behaviors and values
+Femininity – a suite of attitudes, behaviours and values

-In the Unspoken Femininity study, 8 out of 10 respondents said that values, attitudes apriori define femininity, while physical appearance, clothing and accessories are important, but on a secondary level.
+In the Unspoken Femininity study, 8 out of 10 respondents said that values and attitudes apriori define femininity, while physical appearance, clothing and accessories are important but on a secondary level.

 In addition, respondents perceive femininity as a social value.
 Although equally present in both sexes, this perception is decoded differently both generationally and from a gender perspective.
-Thus, Gen Z considers femininity a native attribute, which is related to naturalness, to self-confidence, to the way in which a woman expresses and supports her opinions.
+Thus, Gen Z considers femininity a native attribute related to naturalness, self-confidence, and how a woman expresses and supports her opinions.
 According to respondents in this age group, femininity is an attribute that has been enhanced over the years through life experiences, through inspirational role models with whom they intersect or whom they follow.

-More mature generations, on the other hand, value elegance, considered to be a first essential criterion for a person to be feminine.
-Elegance is defined by a series of behaviors – appropriate language, care for others, but also by neat, accessorized clothing.
+More mature generations, on the other hand, value elegance, which is considered the first essential criterion for a person to be feminine.
+Elegance is defined by a series of behaviours – appropriate language and care for others, but also by neat, accessorized clothing.